 Central Park Zoo

 Not to be missed, though, is the feeding of the sea lions.
-These three ladies put on quite a show, performing tricks and stunts while the zoo staff feeds them and performs health checks.
+These three ladies put on quite a show!
+They perform tricks and stunts while the zoo staff feeds them and performs health checks.
 Check the schedule for times!

 Central Park Carousel